ToolVS

 Is Tableau harder to learn?

 Yes.
-Tableau has a steeper learning curve but rewards with more powerful visualization.
-Power BI feels familiar to Excel users and gets most business users productive within days.
+Tableau has a steeper learning curve but rewards with more powerful visualizations.
+Power BI feels familiar to Excel users and gets most business users productive within days rather than weeks.

 Get our free SaaS Buyer's Guide (PDF)